spectrocloud/librarium/packages/docs/content/02-getting-started/3-vmware-your-first-cluster.md

 5. Login to vSphere console and navigate to VMs and Templates.
 6. Pick a Datacenter you would like to use and under that, create a folder called 'Spectro'.
 7. Right click on the folder and invoke the VM creation wizard by selecting the option to Deploy OVF Template.
-8. Complete all steps of theOVF deployment wizard.
+8. Complete all the steps of the OVF deployment wizard.
 Provide values for various fields as follows:
     * URL: <Location of the gateway installer from step #2>
     * Virtual Machine Name: spectro-cloud-gateway
     * Folder: Spectro